bigeasy/strata/diary.md

 will always faithfully rewrite the page, ghosts and all, so it can move across the leaves without descending.

+## Binary Leaves

+A leaf format is this:

+ * A terminatator, currently '\n'.
+ * A checksum, currently SHA1, but always a fixed length.
+ * Stuff inbetween the checksum and terminator.

+We could easily make the terminator `0xdeadbeaf` or similar, and the checksum could be a binary integer, and the body could be JSON.

+There might be an optional length.
+If it is missing, then we're going to assume that the terminator is unique, or else we're going to scan and keep scanning until we find a buffer that satisfies the checksum.
+We put the length before the terminator we can read backwards easily as we are doing now.

+This is fantasitic.
+Do it.

 ## Inbox

  * `nextTick` behavior ought to make coverage happen quickly, especially a